tgentry300/backend-epithet-generator/instructions/sprint_a.md

     git checkout -b sprint-a
     curl https://raw.githubusercontent.com/github/gitignore/master/Python.gitignore > .gitignore
     ```
-    - curl displays contents of URLs to stdout (the terminal screen) and the > operator redirects stout to the provided filename
+    - curl displays contents of URLs to stdout (the terminal) and the > operator redirects stout to a profiled file.
-    - review contents of the recommended .gitignore file to see commonly ignored Python artifacts
+    - Review contents of the recommended .gitignore file to see commonly ignored Python artifacts.
-    - do not commit virtualenvs to version control.
-It is unnecessary
+    - Do not commit virtualenvs to version control.
+It is unnecessary and has considerable storage costs.
-    and has considerable storage costs.
-Instead of adding this overhead to Python projects, use pipenv or similar tools
-    to centrally manage isolated environments.
+    Instead, use pipenv to centrally manage environments outside of project repositories.

 3. Delete all sections of the downloaded .gitignore file except sections listed below.
 Unless a statement in the
 downloaded .gitignore collides with a name of a project resource, it is not necessary to remove any of the entries,